paveldominguez/master/README.md

 Please do the following, in order:

+- Install the following (Ruby) Gems: compass, sassy-math, modular-scale and zurb-foundation.

+Use the following command to perform the gem installation:

-- Install the following Ruby Gems: gem install sassy-math modular-scale compass zurb-foundation
+gem install sassy-math modular-scale compass zurb-foundation

 - Install NodeJS from here: http://nodejs.org/download/